 SMALL-SCALE REDUNDANCIES: Employers must follow several important rules when they are making staff redundant.
 Arranging proper consultations and issuing notice periods are part of redundancy regulations.

-STAFF LAYOFFS: If employers struggle to find enough labour for all the workforce, you could be laid off or given short-time working hours.
+STAFF LAYOFFS: Employers sometimes struggle to find enough labour for all the workforce.
+That means you could get laid off or given short-time working hours.

 REDUNDANCY CONSULTATIONS: Employers have a legal right to proper redundancy consultation during the deliberations.
 Employers must consult with their employees before making any redundancies.